TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 id: 424
 title: "Symfony @required - Avoid the Temptation and Use it Right"
 perex: |
-    Symfony 3 introduced a [`@required` annotation](https://symfony.com/doc/3.x/service_container/calls.html) (now also an attribute), that allows to inject more services via setter method apart constructor.
-In that time, it was good.
+    Symfony 3 introduced a [`@required` annotation](https://symfony.com/doc/3.x/service_container/calls.html) (now also an attribute) that allows injecting more services via the setter method apart constructor.
+At the time, it was good.

-    The goal was to solve circular dependencies: when A needs B, B needs C and C needs A.
+    The goal was to solve circular dependencies: when A needs B, B needs C, and C needs A.

     But more often than not, I see PHP projects where it got completely out of hand.